Strategy Three: Know and Control Costs/Maximize Profits & Minimize Losses –

 - Donate: Be selfish and donate!
-If an item is not going to be used it in reasonable time, give it away or donate it.
-This minimizes effort in finding an ingredients and makes inventory for shopping easy.
+If an item is not going to be used it in a reasonable time, give it away or donate it.
+This minimizes effort in finding ingredients and makes inventory for shopping easy.
 It will save time (and money) in the long run.

 Store items logically: The same place every time.
 Do not waste time looking for what you need. baking supplies together, cereals together, fruits in rows, vegetables in rows, etc.